dipsankar-sinha/Wav2Vec2-ASR-Amharic-CV-16.1/README.md

 ## Intended uses & limitations

-This model is a general purpose speech to text conversion model.
-There can be several use cases of this model such as in eduation, business, healthcare, government sectors etc.
-The model can be specifically designed for this sectors.
+- This model is a general purpose speech to text conversion model.
+There can be several use cases of this model such as in eduation, business, healthcare, government sectors etc.The model can be specifically designed for this sectors.

-The primary limitation is the WER is not as per with the standard.
+- The primary limitation is the WER is not as per with the standard.
 That is because of lack of data.
 The model's performance can be improved by using a large dataset with complex sentences and sector specific Information.

 ## Training and evaluation data

-Datasets: common_voice_16_1
+- Datasets: common_voice_16_1
-Language Used: Amharic
+- Language Used: Amharic
-Total Recorded Hours: 3
+- Total Recorded Hours: 3
-Total Validated Hours: 2
+- Total Validated Hours: 2

 It had two splits of Train and Test data.
-Training Data: 638 Sentences (5-10 ms)
+- Training Data: 638 Sentences (5-10 ms)
-Testing Data: 162 Sentences (5-10 ms)
+- Testing Data: 162 Sentences (5-10 ms)
-Sampling Rate: 16000 Hz
+- Sampling Rate: 16000 Hz

 ## Training procedure